faitaa/rcos-status-updates/fall_2018/week2.md

 ## Last Week's Accomplishments

-> Last week I was assigned to the Framework Expert Team
-> I also began learning how to use git
+> I used git for the first time!

 > Examples:
 > Bug fixes, Features added, Links to Issues, Links to Pull-Requests, Lightning Talks, Bonus Sessions

 ## This Week's Plan

-> This week I am going to begin researching and learning NodeJS by doing online tutorials.
+> This week, I'm going to start learning more about NodeJS.

 > Examples: New Bugs to be fixed, Design choices

 ## Anything Blocking?

-> Right now the only thing blocking me is the fact that I still
-> don't really know how to use git
+> The only trouble that I'm having so far is that I don't really understand git sitll.
-> I will continue trying to learn

 > Examples: Confusion on how to approach a problem, Limited experience with a specific technology